 The Service Account Actor role

 This role has been deprecated.
 If you need to run operations as the service account, use the Service Account User role.
 To effectively provide the same permissions as Service Account Actor, you should also grant Service Account Token Creator.

 Access scopes are the legacy method of specifying permissions for your VM.
 Before the existence of IAM roles, access scopes were the only mechanism for granting permissions to service accounts.
-Although they are not the primary way of granting permissions now, you must still set access scopes when configuring up an instance to run as a service account.
+Although they are not the primary way of granting permissions now, you must still set access scopes when configuring an instance to run as a service account.
 For information on access scopes see Google Compute Engine documentation

 Application Default Credentials